Food Recall Warning - Various Food Products recalled due to possible Salmonella contamination from rodent infestation

 Bistak Enterprises Inc. and Bistak Groceries Inc. are recalling various products from the marketplace due to possible Salmonella contamination from rodent infestation.

-The recalled products have been sold in Alberta, British Columbia, Manitoba, Ontario, Saskatchewan and may have been distributed in other provinces and territories.
+The recalled products have been sold in Alberta and Ontario, and may have been distributed in other provinces and territories.

 Consumers who are unsure if they have purchased the affected products are advised to contact their retailer.